dboddie-canonical-work/disgorged-docs/the-kernel-module-load-interface.rst

 --------------

-.. _the-kernel-module-load-interface-heading--dev-details:
+.. _the-kernel-module-load-interface-dev-details:

 Developer details
 -----------------

+:ref:`Auto-connect <interface-management-auto-connections>`: no

-`Auto-connect <interface-management.md#the-kernel-module-load-interface-heading--auto-connections>`__: no :ref:`Super-privileged <super-privileged-interfaces>`: yes
+:ref:`Super-privileged <super-privileged-interfaces>`: yes

 **Attributes**: \* ``name`` (plug, required): provides the name of the kernel module to be loaded (eg, ‘``name: pcspkr``’) \* ``load`` (plug): string to declare when, or whether, to load this module.
 Values can be one of the following: - ``on-boot`` (default): loads the kernel module at boot time (eg. ``load: on-boot``) - ``denied``: prevents the module from being loaded at all (eg. ``load: denied``).
 Also known as *denylisting* in the Linux kernel. \* ``options`` (plug): string of options to use when loading the module (eg, ``options: p1=3 p2=true p3``)